-Construction Management (formerly Construction Manager) is the magazine of the Chartered Institute of Building (CIOB) who also publish the Global Construction Review (GCR).
+Construction Management (CM) and Global Construction Review (GCR) are magazines of the Chartered Institute of Building (CIOB).
 Note: Latest articles from both journals are covered earlier within this issue of Knowledge Foundations.
 Subscriptions available via the VLE e-Library include: